napari/napari.github.io/dev/_sources/gallery/add_labels.rst

 Display a labels layer above of an image layer using the ``add_labels`` and ``add_image`` APIs

+.. tags:: layers, visualization-basic

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-37
+GENERATED FROM PYTHON SOURCE LINES 10-39